Sowishi/water/README.md

 Most, but not all, providers have a mechanism to do this, but we can't cover them all here.

 Alternatively, you can change this app to server-side render. `vite` isn't designed to do that, so you'll need to use a plugin to create an HTML file for each page. `vite` [has a section in their docs](https://github.com/vitejs/awesome-vite#ssr) about SSR plugins and they seem great.

+## Demo Accounts

+The following accounts are available for testing the application:

+- **Teller**: `teller@gmail.com` / `teller123`
+- **Meter man**: `meterman@gmail.com` / `meter123`

+Logging in with the meter man account redirects directly to the billing dashboard.
+When logged in as the meter man only the billing section is visible and paying bills is disabled.